-- It impairs the usefulness of the revocable living trust as a probate-avoiding will substitute it burdens the settlor with lifetime record-keeping and heralds the prospect of post mortem accounting and objections to the accounting as the settlor's descendants delve into the settlor's lifetime transfers. - It promotes intrafamily litigation over the personal choices of a settlor making donative transfers during life or at death. - It imposes on a successor trustee the responsibility to construct an accounting for a period when the successor had no responsibility to maintain records.
+- It effectively treats a revocable living trust as an irrevocable trust by giving a remainder beneficiary the same rights as if the trust had been irrevocable from its inception.
+These rights are greater than the beneficiary would have had if the settlor had left a will instead of a revocable living trust, and are not needed to provide relief in a case where there has been fraud or undue influence on the settlor. - It impairs the usefulness of the revocable living trust as a probate-avoiding will substitute it burdens the settlor with lifetime record-keeping and heralds the prospect of postmortem accounting and objections to the accounting, with the settlor's descendants delving into the settlor's lifetime transfers. - It promotes intrafamily litigation over the personal choices of a settlor making donative transfers during life or at death. - It imposes on a successor trustee the responsibility to construct an accounting for a period when the successor had no responsibility to maintain records.

-The Law Revision Commission recommends amending the Trust Law to reject 18 the statutory interpretation in Evangelho v.
+The Law Revision Commission recommends amending the Trust Law to reject the statutory interpretation in Evangelho v.
 Presoto.
-A beneficiary of a revocable 19 trust, whether before or after the settlor's death, should not be able to require a 20 trust accounting covering the period the trust was revocable, either from the settlor 21 acting as sole trustee7 or from a successor trustee for the period before the 22 successor became a trustee.8 This would not preclude a beneficiary of a revocable 23 trust from obtaining relief on behalf of the settlor or the trust under common law 24 remedies for fraud or undue influence exercised against the settlor during the 25 period of the trust's revocability.9 26
+A beneficiary of a revocable trust, whether before or after the settlor's death, should not be able to require a trust accounting covering the period the trust was revocable, either from the settlor acting as sole trustee7 or from a successor trustee for the period before the successor became a trustee.8 This would not preclude a beneficiary of a revocable trust from obtaining relief on behalf of the settlor or the trust under common law remedies for fraud or undue influence exercised against the settlor during the period of the trust's revocability.9

-^{7.} Even though a settlor acting as cotrustee may be competent, it cannot be conclusively presumed that the settlor has approved all the actions of the cotrustee in circumstances where there may have been fraud or undue influence.
+7. Even though a settlor acting as cotrustee may be competent, it cannot be conclusively presumed that the settlor has approved all the actions of the cotrustee in circumstances where there may have been fraud or undue influence.

-^{8.} This rule is subject to the specifics set out in Probate Code Section 16403 (liability of successor trustee for acts and omissions of predecessor).
+8. This rule is subject to the specifics set out in Probate Code Section 16403 (liability of successor trustee for acts and omissions of predecessor).

-^{9.} Cf. Prob.
+9. Cf. Prob.
 Code §§ 15002, 15003.